-Refresh View Refresh all information provided in the table.
-Copy All Filtered Statistics Copy detailed information to the system clipboard for all items current displayed in the table, taking any filters into account.
+View Copy All Filtered Statist- ics Copy detailed information to the system clipboard for all items current dis- played in the table, taking any filters into account.
 This information can then be pasted into a document editor.
 Export Entire Table to File Dump the entire contents of the table to a text file that can be viewed in any document editor.